goenning/goenning/_posts/2014-03-09-how-to-safely-store-configuration-settings-in-webconfig.md

 </configuration>
 ```

-We can now run the same crypto command targeting only this new section.
+We can now run the same encrypt command targeting only this new section.

 > aspnet_regiis.exe -pe “secureAppSettings” -site “<seu_site>” -app “<seu_app>”

-By using this technique we do not have to do anything to decrypto this parameter when we use it in our application, however it does change the way we access the parameters from this new section.
+By using this technique we do not have to do anything to decrypt this parameter when we use it in our application, however it does change the way we access the parameters from this new section.
 The following class can be used to read the parameters.

 ```csharp
 public static class SecureAppSettings